In the News

 The First Circuit Court of Appeals affirmed an order that a Boston Police Sergeant pay Scott Matalon a total of $184,642.35 for an illegal armed invasion into his home.
 The award includes damages and attorney’s fees.

 On September 29, 2010, Scott Matalon was home, asleep in his bed, on the third floor of a single family triple-decker in Allston Massachusetts.
-He was awakened by a cacophony of sound; barking dogs, his parrots squawking, strangers speaking in loud tones.
-He tossed on a pair of trousers, and raced downstairs.
+He was awakened by a cacophony of sound; barking dogs, his parrots squawking, and strangers speaking in loud tones.
+He tossed on a pair of trousers and raced downstairs.

-In his living room Scott discovered several police officers, and two frightening barking dogs.
+In his living room, Scott discovered several police officers and two frightening, barking dogs.
 Long a bird lover, he kept parrots who were squealing with trauma.
 His initial reaction was disbelief and shock.
-He expressed himself in strong terms; and was ordered outdoors.
+He expressed himself in strong terms and was ordered outdoors.
 Within a few moments he was bruised and battered, under arrest.